About Pretty As You Please:

 In order to do so fairly, we delve into the information put out by the brands on their website as well as on their social media channels, before moving on to reports from other sources, including third-party sources, media reports and customer feedback.
 We look for certifications and affiliations, and aggregate all the information to bring you a well-rounded, balanced review.

-Pretty for the Planet: We look at the brand’s impact on the environment through the materials they use, the processes they follow, the packaging they use, and if and how they give back to the environment—if they do.
+Pretty for the Planet: We look at the brand’s impact on the environment through the materials they use, the processes they follow, the packaging they use, and if and how they give back to the environment.

 Pretty for People: This is where transparency matters the most.
 We look into the information the brand puts out about its supply chain and about the people who’ve contributed to its success.
 Are there any staff- or people-friendly initiatives in place?
 When you buy from a brand, do you know who made your clothes?